Ethiopian Civil Service University

-The Ethiopian Civil Service University (ECSU) is a public university in Ethiopia.
+The Ethiopian Public Service University (EPSU),(previously known as Ethiopian Civil Service University), is a public university in Ethiopia.
 Its purpose is capacity building in the public sector.
 It is located in the capital city of Addis Ababa and was founded in 1995.

 History

 The Ethiopian Civil Service University (ECSU) was founded in 1995 in order to improve the country's Civil Service sector.
 It was reestablished as autonomous institution in February 1996 by the Council of Minister Regulation No. 3/1996.

 As of 2019, ECSU graduated more than 1,531 students with Bachelor, Masters and Doctoral Degrees.